 Blood tests and X-rays are used to diagnose malignant mesothelioma in the peritoneum.

-- Blood-marker tests are performed in order to determine the presence and type of cancer.
+- Blood-marker tests are performed to determine the presence and type of cancer.
 It is also used to analyze the best course of treatment for each patient.

-- Biopsy is the process of extracting a tissue or fluid sample from a tumor or its surrounding area.
-These samples are examined under a microscope to determine cell type and is the only way to definitively diagnose mesothelioma.
+- The biopsy is the process of extracting a tissue or fluid sample from a tumor or its surrounding area.
+These samples are examined under a microscope to determine cell type and is the only way to diagnose mesothelioma definitively.

 Many doctors have never encountered mesothelioma due to its rarity.
 This results in a high percentage of misdiagnoses when compared to other cancers.
 It is commonly misdiagnosed because the symptoms are typical to illnesses such as the common cold, flu, and pneumonia.
 To prevent misdiagnosis, patients should seek a second opinion from a separate mesothelioma specialist.

 Misdiagnosis also occurs in two other ways.
-Mesothelioma is mistaken for other cancers including lung cancer or a number of cancers in the abdominal region.
-Also, mesothelioma can be staged (1-4) incorrectly, leading to limited treatment and recovery options for patients.
+Mesothelioma is mistaken for other cancers, including lung cancer or some cancers in the abdominal region.
+Moreover, mesothelioma can be staged (1-4) incorrectly, leading to limited treatment and recovery options for patients.
 (Source: Mesothelioma Guide)

 Treatment of Mesothelioma Cancer